Psalm 68:19 “Blessed be the Lord, who daily bears our burden, The God who is our salvation. Selah.”

-Many times I hear someone who claims they no longer walk with God give the reason that God didn’t bless them or they think God doesn’t listen or care about their needs but the fervor of God’s love has never been in question.
-The continual call is to seek first His Kingdom and His righteousness and yet we seek to affirm our kingdom and justify our lives by the world’s standards rather than what is righteousness and good.
+Many times I hear someone who claims they no longer walk with God give the reason that God didn’t bless them or they thought God didn’t listen or care about their needs, but the fervor of God’s love has never been in question.
+The call is to seek first His Kingdom and His righteousness and yet we seek to affirm our kingdom and justify our lives by the world’s standards rather than what is righteousness and good.

 The quality of a servant of God is defined by the Word of God.

 When looking for answers in this world, the works of God are so quickly overlooked.
-Many cry out for peace in this world of chaos and think if we elect the right leader, give out enough hugs, or do enough good deeds, everything just might go as we had hoped.
+Many cry out for peace in this world of chaos and think if they only elect the right leader, promote inclusion, or do enough good deeds, the world will be a better place.
 This world hopes for peace apart from God and yet all they will reap is destruction.
-Jeremiah knew this kind of people, a rebellious people seeking their own comfort.
+Jeremiah knew this kind of people, a rebellious people seeking their own measure of goodness.